Watch Information and History

 Like conventional watches, Bulova Accutrons have a train of gear wheels to drive the hands.
-And that is basically where the similarity ends.
-In an Accutron, there are two areas of special interest to us.
-One is the Electronic Circuitry and the other is the Index Mechanism.
+However, that is basically where the similarity ends.
+In an Accutron, there are two areas of special interest to use.
+One is the Electronic Circuitry, and the other is the Index Mechanism.

-While it is relatively simple, it is neverthless interesting how the electronics driving the Accutron works.
+While it is relatively simple, it is nevertheless interesting how the electronics driving the Accutron work.
 The electronic circuit combined with the tuning fork forms a simple oscillator.
 Each of the ends of the tuning fork has a little magnet on it.
 The fork provides the resonant or tuned part of the circuit.
 Both of these magnets are surrounded by a coil of very fine wire attached to the body of the watch.
 Power from the battery flows through the transistor, and then through both of the driving coils.
-One of the coils (the one which is attached to the plate holding the transistor and its components) also has a secondary coil built into it.
+The coil that is attached to the plate holding the transistor and its components also has a secondary coil built into it.
 When the fork springs one way, this secondary coil provides a feedback voltage which cause the transistor to almost stop the flow of current in the driving coils, and stop driving the fork.
 When the fork springs back the other way, this feedback coil generates a “reverse” voltage, which causes the transistor to allow current to flow in the driving coils again.
-The fluctuating current in the driving coils produces a varying magnetic field, which alternately attracts and repels the tuning fork magnets.
-Thus it keeps on vibrating.
+The fluctuating current in the driving coils produces a varying magnetic field, which alternately attracts and repels the tuning fork magnets, thus it keeps on vibrating.
 The system is self-regulating.
 If the watch receives a jolt which adds to the fork vibration, the circuit automatically reduces power to the fork until it reaches the normal amplitude of vibration.
 The reverse is also true.
 One of the more interesting features of the electronics are the coils themselves.
 Each Accutron coil has 8,100 turns of insulated copper wire of 0.015mm diameter (or about 1/2000th of an inch).
 That equates to about 80 meters (or nearly 90 yards) per coil.
 The wire is about one-third the thickness of a human hair.
-Truly Amazing!
+Truly amazing!

 The Index Mechanism

 Accutron watches are unique in that they were the first electronic watches to dispense with the traditional “balance wheel and hairspring” as used in mechanical watches and other early battery powered watches.
-Hence they are of great historical interest, as well as still being a very practical and accurate means of timekeeping.
+Hence, they are of great historical interest, as well as still being a very practical and accurate means of timekeeping.
 Departing from tradition, they use a tuning fork, not unlike those used by musicians for tuning an instrument.
 They are inherently more accurate than balance wheel watches for a number of reasons.
-The accuracy of a traditional balance wheel watch is dependant on many factors.
-Friction in the pivots (bearings) due to changes in the quality of the lubricating oil play a significant part in the ability of a mechanical watch to maintain accuracy and consistency of rate.
+The accuracy of a traditional balance wheel watch is dependent on many factors.
+Friction in the pivots, or bearings, due to changes in the quality of the lubricating oil play a significant part in the ability of a mechanical watch to maintain accuracy and consistency of rate.
 Also, the condition of the mainspring and gear train driving it is very important.
-The rate of Tuning Fork watches is affected much less by lubrication, though it is still necesary for the correct functioning of the watch.
-The other major factors affecting accuracy of any mechanical watch are temperature changes and errors due to position (ie. how gravity effects it’s operation in different orientations).
-Tuning fork watches are inherently far less affected by these problems.
-The fork has no bearings.
-It is far easier to “build in” temperature compensation into a Tuning Fork than into a circular balance wheel and it’s hairspring.
+The rate of Tuning Fork watches is affected much less by lubrication, though it is still necessary for proper functioning of the watch.
+The other major factors affecting accuracy of any mechanical watch are temperature changes and errors due to position (i.e. how gravity effects its operation in different orientations).
+Tuning fork watches are inherently far less affected by these problems, as the fork has no bearings.
+It is far easier to “build in” temperature compensation into a Tuning Fork than into a circular balance wheel and its hairspring.
 Gravity affects Bulova tuning forks in only 2 orientations (tines up and tines down) compared with the usual 5 positions of good quality balance wheel watches. (dial up, dial down, winder up, winder right, winder left).
 The tuning forks of the ESA movements have virtually zero positional error.
 A balance wheel vibrates at usually 2 1/2 times a second, whereas the tuning fork hums at 300-720 times a second, depending on the model.
-Modern mechanical watches vibrate as fast as 5 times a second, in an attempt to improve their accuracy by making the balance wheel lower in mass and size, thus reducing their susceptibility to external influences.
+Modern mechanical watches vibrate as fast as 5 times a second, in an attempt to improve their accuracy by making the balance wheel smaller in mass and size, thus reducing their susceptibility to external influences.

-Only Watchmakers of the highest skill can adjust a balance wheel watch for its best possible performance under all conditions.
+Only watchmakers of the highest skill-level can adjust a balance wheel watch for its best possible performance under all conditions.
 Repairing and adjusting tuning fork watches is considerably easier, as there are no adjustments apart from the index mechanism, which converts the vibrations of the tuning fork into rotary motion.
 Of course, skill and experience is still needed to adjust the index mechanism correctly.

 The Gear Train

 Another interesting difference between Tuning Fork watches and Balance Wheel watches is the flow of mechanical power in the mechanism.
 A traditional watch has a mainspring which stores the energy to drive the gears.
 This energy starts off strong at the mainspring and is slowly diminished in torque through the train of gears until it is suitable for use by the balance wheel.
-How much loss of energy occurs in this process is again a function of the quality of the bearings and the state of lubrication.
-The accuracy of the conventional watch is strongly dependant on the constancy of the power which finally arrives at the balance wheel.
+How much loss of energy occurs in this process is, again, a function of the quality of the bearings and the state of lubrication.
+The accuracy of the conventional watch is strongly dependent on the constancy of the power which finally arrives at the balance wheel.
 In a Tuning Fork watch the power flow is the other way around.
 The fork drives the gear train, as opposed to a balance which is driven by the gear train.
 The forces on the gear train of the tuning fork watch are far less, and the quality of the bearings and lubrication are of much less consequence to its accuracy than is typical for a balance-wheel watch.
-Neverthless, they are still susceptible to problems due to dirt and poor lubrication as any precision mechanical item is, and maintenance of an Accutron is often overlooked because of their inherent accuracy and reliabiliy.
+Nevertheless, they are still susceptible to problems due to dirt and poor lubrication as are any precision mechanical items, and maintenance of an Accutron is often overlooked because of their inherent accuracy and reliability.
 If maintained correctly, they could be expected to last a long time, as the forces on the bearings are so small.
-In summary, we can see that the gear train of a conventional watch performs two functions: it drives the hands and transmits power to the balance wheel.
-In a tuning fork watch, it only drives the hands.
+In summary, we can see that the gear train of a conventional watch performs two functions: it drives the hands and transmits power to the balance wheel, whereas in a tuning fork watch, it only drives the hands.